-Tacoma Mall is the main place to go shopping in Tacoma, Washington.
-While not as upscale as many malls and shopping centers in Seattle, the mall features a strong array of cheaper stores, mid-range shops and a few offering designer brands.
-Tacoma Mall is smaller than major malls like Southcenter in Tukwila, but quite a bit larger than South Hill Mall in Puyallup or Capitol Mall in Olympia, making it the largest in the South Sound.
+If you're looking for lots of stores all in one place, then Tacoma Mall is the place to be as it's the biggest place to go shopping in Tacoma.
+Tacoma Mall features an array of stores, from mid-range shops to those offering designer brands.
+It's smaller than malls and shopping centers in Seattle, like Southcenter in Tukwila, but quite a bit larger than South Hill Mall in Puyallup or Capitol Mall in Olympia, making it the largest in the South Sound.

 Tacoma Mall Address